 The benefits of the treatment, on the other hand, are potentially enormous, effectively reducing Covid-19 severity to that of the seasonal flu.

 While caution is often the correct path when dealing with public health, this is a case where decisions should be made swiftly, using the best available models.
-At Rootclaim we develop such models, so when our analysis exposed the implications of the new findings, we decided to promote the adoption of the proposed treatment.
-We hope that this unique challenge will allow the information to reach more decision makers, and save the over 100,000 lives that will likely be lost while waiting for further studies.
+At Rootclaim, we develop such models so when our analysis exposed the implications of the new findings, we decided to promote the adoption of the proposed treatment.
+We hope that this unique challenge will allow the information to reach more decision makers, and save the millions of lives that will likely be lost while waiting for further studies.

-Rootclaim is willing to bet $100,000 that vitamin D (e.g. calcifediol) is effective in reducing the severity of Covid-19.
+Rootclaim is willing to bet $100,000 that vitamin D is effective in reducing the severity of Covid-19.

-This is the second in a series of Rootclaim Challenges, and is intended to show that the reluctance to implement a vitamin D protocol today is irrational.
+This is the second in a series of Rootclaim Challenges and is intended to show that the reluctance to implement a vitamin D protocol today is irrational.
 A decision maker who is not pushing to adopt the proposed protocol is effectively claiming that the probability that this protocol is better than existing treatments is low.
-But that would also imply that taking the bet is very profitable.
-Therefore, any professional not accepting this challenge, is implicitly admitting that their decision not to promote the treatment is wrong.
+But that also implies that taking the bet would be very profitable.
+Therefore, any professional not accepting this challenge is implicitly admitting that their decision not to promote the treatment is wrong.